MuhammadZakiAhmad/dataengineeringendtoendproject_1/README.md

 **5. Final Pipeline Test**

-To validate the end-to-end pipeline's integrity, two new customers are thoughtfully introduced into the local SQL database server.
+To validate the end-to-end pipeline's integrity, 2 new customers are thoughtfully introduced into the local SQL database server.
 A successful test execution triggers the pipeline update, dynamically reflecting the new data in the Power BI report.
 This verification process ensures that the total number of customers increases from 849 to 851.

 **Improvements:**
 1. Using Incremental load for new rows of Data.